Skip to main content

 • Separates metadata completeness from evidence tier. verified requires a pinned install target plus ToolPin-verified artifact proof; missing proof caps the machine-readable overallScore and is shown as a cap reason in CLI/TUI output.
 Trusted-source conditional entries cap at 69% until artifact proof is verified.
 Current artifact proof means npm tarball SRI, OCI registry digest, or MCPB byte-hash verification.

-• Runs toolpin ci as a read-only gate for committed lockfiles.
+• Runs toolpin ci as a read-only gate for committed lockfiles, with --json and --sarif output for pipelines and code-scanning tools.

 • Supports optional whole-lock digest pins and detached Ed25519 lockfile signatures using keys managed outside ToolPin.